‘I Can’t Breathe’: Minneapolis Man Held Down By Cops Dies

 “Get him in the car,” the male bystander’s voice continues.

-A male police officer then replies, “We tried that for ten minutes.”
+A male police officer then replies, “We tried that for 10 minutes.”

 The witnesses can then be heard saying, “You’re going to just sit there with your knee on his neck?
 He’s not moving.
-Did you kill him?” before the camera centers in on an image of the victim’s lifeless body.
+Did you kill him?” before the camera centers in on an image of the man’s motionless body, his head resting on the ground and his eyes closed.

-“You just killed that n***er, bro,” the male witness goes on to say.
+Police Say They Were Investigating a Report of Forgery When the Man ‘Physically Resisted Officers’ Before They Handcuffed Him & Then ‘Noted He Appeared to be Suffering Medical Distress’

 “Officers were able to get the suspect into handcuffs and noted he appeared to be suffering medical distress.
 Officers called for an ambulance.
-He was transported to Hennepin County Medical Center by ambulance where he died a short time later.”
+He was transported to Hennepin County Medical Center by ambulance where he died a short time later,” according to the statement.

-.@MinneapolisPD have released this statement, mentioning nothing about the police officer holding the man down by the neck with his knee for several minutes.

 The statement confirmed that no weapons were used during the incident and no officers were injured.